mackelab/CorBinian/README.md

 This repository contains also code for fitting dichotomized Gaussian models to multivariate binary data.
 Particularly fast code is available for 'homogeneous' models with shared mean- and interaction parameters across the population.
+A python implementation for the DG models is available here: https://github.com/mackelab/dg_python

 ### Secific heat analysis